 Usually hosted in a non-venue setting and conducted in a personal, up-close way, his performances are part story-telling, part song, and part stand-up political comedy.
 Speaking in his own voice, he presents kaleidoscopic narratives of modern social movements, political history, and personal stories aimed at moving the listener to question, act, and self-reflect on serious issues effecting the world.
 Putting his guitar aside, he also regularly lectures at universities on music, social change, and political activism.

 A co-founder of the Riot-Folk musician’s collective in 2004 and the veteran-focused anti-war group The Civilian-Soldier Alliance in 2007, he has committed himself to balancing and blending music and political activism.
 Alongside these projects, Ryan has written regularly for various publications such as The Nation and Truth-Out, and currently runs “Another Song Is Possible,” a bi-weekly blog on folk music and politics for the South American leftist news hub TeleSUR English.

-In addition to his own 12 albums, Ryan has co-written songs with Tom Morello (The Nightwatchman/Rage Against The Machine), co-produced two benefit CDs for anti-war veterans’ organizations (A Line in the Sand in 2008 and A Soundtrack for Refusal in 2011), and organized many events connecting activist and musicians on various issues.
-Alongside this, he is also the guitarist/singer of punk band Bouncing Betty and is a writer, anti-war organizer, and carpenter.
+In addition to his own 12 albums, Ryan has also co-produced two benefit CDs for anti-war veterans’ organizations, A Line in the Sand in 2008 and A Soundtrack for Refusal in 2011.

 “Ryan Harvey and his music have been on the front lines of important social justice struggles for years.
 He combines music, meaning and message with conviction and backs up his lyrics with action.”